Skip to content

 Does NICASA Bridge House accept Medicaid?

 SAMHSA data does not list Medicaid among this facility's accepted payment types.
 Call (847) 546-6450 directly to confirm — coverage may have changed since the last SAMHSA sync.
-You can also browse other UT centers that accept Medicaid.
+You can also browse other IL centers that accept Medicaid.

 What level of care does NICASA Bridge House offer?